John Schneider

 Biography

-Beginning his 32nd season working in the professional ranks in 2024, Schneider's philosophy of building through the draft while making strategic acquisitions via trade and free agency fosters a sustained championship caliber atmosphere.
+Beginning his 34th season working in the professional ranks in 2026, Schneider's philosophy of building through the draft while making strategic acquisitions via trade and free agency fosters a sustained championship caliber atmosphere.
+Of his 146 selections from 2010-25, 67 players spent at least five years on an NFL roster (2nd NFL), 16 have been named to the Pro Bowl (6th NFL), and 11 have been named to an AP All-Pro team (T8th NFL).

-Together with Pete Carroll from 2010-23, the Seahawks compiled the sixth-best record in the NFL since 2010 with a 137-89-1 mark and is one of seven teams to win at least 130 games over that span.
-The club posted 10-plus wins in five-consecutive seasons (2012-16) for the first time in franchise history, including eight of the last 12 seasons, and won five NFC West Division titles.
+Together with Pete Carroll from 2010-23 and now Macdonald, the Seahawks have compiled the second-best record in the NFL since 2012 with a 147-81-1 mark and is one of three teams to win at least 145 games over that span.
+The club posted 10-plus wins in five-consecutive seasons (2012-16) for the first time in franchise history, including 10 of the last 14 seasons, and have won six NFC West Division titles under Schneider's leadership.

-Schneider's 2012 draft class was regarded as a failure outside Seahawks headquarters but was one that produced potential Hall of Famers in Bobby Wagner, Russell Wilson, and foundational pieces in draftees Bruce Irvin, Jeremy Lane and J.R.
-Sweezy.
-A 2012 fifth-round pick (#147, LB Tank Carder) was also used in the 2010 trade when Seattle acquired Marshawn Lynch from Buffalo.
+Schneider's 2012 draft class was regarded as a failure outside Seahawks headquarters but was one that produced potential Hall of Famers in Bobby Wagner, Russell Wilson, and integral pieces in draftees Bruce Irvin, Jeremy Lane and J.R.
+Sweezy helping lead Seattle to back-to-back Super Bowl appearances in 2013-14.
+A 2012 fifth-round pick (#147, LB Tank Carder) was also used in the 2010 trade when Seattle acquired Marshawn Lynch from Buffalo, solidifying Seattle's physical identity.

 He orchestrated 13 trades in 2010 as general manager, 12 in 2017 and 13 in 2019 to build draft capital and add veteran leadership.
-His trades have netted game-changing veterans and young talent in Jamal Adams, Duane Brown, Chris Carson, Kam Chancellor, Chris Clemons, Jadeveon Clowney, Charles Cross, Michael Dickson, Quandre Diggs, Carlos Dunlap II, Jimmy Graham, Percy Harvin, Bruce Irvin, Tyler Lockett, Lynch, Boye Mafe, DK Metcalf, Jarran Reed, Richard Sherman, Golden Tate, Wagner, Leonard Williams and Witherspoon.
+His trades have netted game-changing veterans and young talent in Duane Brown, Chris Carson, Kam Chancellor, Chris Clemons, Jadeveon Clowney, Cross, Michael Dickson, Quandre Diggs, Jimmy Graham, Percy Harvin, Irvin, Jones IV, Tyler Lockett, Lynch, Boye Mafe, DK Metcalf, Jarran Reed, Rashid Shaheed, Richard Sherman, Golden Tate, Wagner, Leonard Williams and Witherspoon.

 Before joining the Seahawks, Schneider produced eight successful seasons with the Green Bay Packers.
 Originally joining the Packers on March 1, 2002, as a personnel analyst to the general manager, he was promoted in May of 2008 to director of football operations.
 In his role, Schneider served as strategic counsel to General Manager Ted Thompson, addressing and evaluating the needs of the team in both free agency and in the draft while incorporating long-range planning processes that examined the Packers roster, as well as the rosters of all NFL teams.